Tenato logo

 For example, if your employer is offering displays, you’re selling displays.
 But if you sit down with the customer for awhile, you may discover that they have other problems in their business.
 And there may be a part of you that really, really wants to help them, simply because you know how.

 And this matters.
-Because it means you care more about them than to just sell them Exhibit A (literally in this case), collect your commission, and get out of there.
+Because it means you care about more than just selling Exhibit A (literally in my case, as I was selling displays), collecting your commission, and getting on to the next customer.

 Your Employer as an Exclusive Vendor